Ajdija/hands-on-design-patterns-with-react-native/readme.md

 1. Install Java JDK, go to this page and select JDK: http://www.oracle.com/technetwork/java/javase/downloads/index.html
 2. Install Android Studio and config one Android Virtual Device (Android Studio AVD)
    1. Install Android Studio https://developer.android.com/studio/
-   1. If you striggle with virtual device configuration (AVD) then follow this video: https://www.youtube.com/watch?v=tsAPy2yxZCs
+   1. If you struggle with virtual device configuration (AVD) then follow this video: https://www.youtube.com/watch?v=tsAPy2yxZCs (If you do not see API 28, then choose any other that you have available)
    1. You may need to "Install missing platform(s) and sync project. https://i.stack.imgur.com/nZHpF.png
    1. Install virtual device https://www.dev2qa.com/how-to-create-android-virtual-device-avd-in-android-studio/
    1. Some of you may not see options from the above guide, if so follow this fixes: https://stackoverflow.com/questions/47173708/why-avd-manager-options-are-not-showing-in-android-studio